How do we work with general contractors?

 | Trench-ready | Utility trenches dug to plan, awaiting utility crew | Time-sensitive utility tie-ins |

-What GCs should send us up front
+What should GCs send us up front?

 - Project plans, including footprint and access path